qtproject/pyside-pyside-setup/sources/pyside6/doc/considerations.rst

 ``QEnum`` "macro" shown in the :ref:`QEnum` section.

-Activating the New Enums
+Enums behavior in PySide
 ~~~~~~~~~~~~~~~~~~~~~~~~

+In ``PySide 6.3`` there was a double implementation of old and new enums, where the
+default was old enums.
-The new approach to enum will be the default in ``PySide 6.4``, but a preview is already built
+The new approach to enum is the default in ``PySide 6.4`` and becomes mandatory
-into ``PySide 6.3`` with the environment variable:
+in ``PySide 6.6``.
+There exists the environment variable ``PYSIDE6_OPTION_PYTHON_ENUM``
-``PYSIDE63_OPTION_PYTHON_ENUM=1 python3 <myscript>`` enables the new enums.
-In ``PySide 6.4``, this flag is by default on, but it can be switched to the old Shiboken
-enums by setting the variable to 0.

-This environment variable will stay until a general acceptance of the new enums has been
+with the default value of "1".
+There can also variations be selected by specifying
-reached and a fallback to the old implementation is no longer needed.
+different flags, but the value of "0" (switching off) is no longer supported.

+The still available options for switching some enum features off can be found in the
+:ref:`enum-features` section.

 The Differences between old and new Enums